 - Folate 134 mcg (from (6S)-5-methyltetrahydrofolic acid, glucosamine salt**)

 - Pantothenic acid 40 mg (as d-calcium pantothenate)

 - Zinc 6.7 mg (as zinc bisglycinate chelate)

 - Manganese 2.7 mg (as manganese sulfate)

-Vegetable capsule (Hypromellose, water), Microcrystalline cellulose, Magnesium stearate (vegetable source), and silicon dioxide.
+Vegetable capsule (Hypromellose, water), Microcrystalline cellulose, and Magnesium stearate (vegetable source).

 **This product uses Gnosis S.p.A's (6S)-5-methyltetrahydrofolic acid, glucosamine salt (Quatrefolic®) and is protected by U.S. Patent No. 7,947,662.
 Quatrefolic is a registered trademark of Gnosis S.p.A., Milan, Italy.

 I take Kavinace and Serenagen for anxiety which seem to work well for me.
 However, I continue to struggle with drive and low libido.

 I've been reading about increasing dopamine as a solution and am wondering if this may help.